toolsprods/SniffVPN/README.md

 SniffVPN is a tool for Linux written in Python that logs all HTTP requests that are made through our VPN connection.

 This allows collection of information about URLs that pass through the VPN in order to analyze them for possible malware.
-(ToDo)

 Prerequisities
 ==============
+## Prerequisities

 You need to have configured a VPN with OpenVPN and installed Scapy and tcpdump for the SniffVPN works: